pretix/pretix-docs/docs/topics/taxes.md

 In the "Sales tax" drop-down menu, select the tax rule that you want to assign to the product.
 This list will use the internal name you specified on the tax rules settings page and the specified percentage.
 Once you have made your selection, click the :btn:Save: button.

+## Troubleshooting

+If an international business customer places an order without giving you their VAT ID, you can manually edit the order in question.
+On the "Order details" page, click :btn-icon:fa3-edit: Change answers:.
+Under "Invoice information", select "Business or institutional customer".
+The page will now display a "VAT ID" field where you can enter the customer's VAT ID.